On Leave Fall 2015

 Regan is the author of three books, Sixteen Million One: Understanding Civil War (Paradigm, 2010), Civil Wars and Foreign Powers (Michigan, 2000), and Organizing Societies for War (Praeger, 1994).
 Sixteen Million One was a finalist in the Grawemeyer Competition for Ideas that Improve World Order.
 He also has published a number of research articles in the Journal of Peace Research, Journal of Conflict Resolution, Journal of Politics, Conflict Management and Peace Science, and others.
 He is currently working on a book-length manuscript that explores the political roots of our collective response to climate change.

 He has served on the editorial boards of the International Studies Quarterly, Journal of Peace Research, Conflict Management and Peace Science, Civil Wars, and International Interactions.
 He also serves on the advisory board of the International Studies Intensive Series of Paradigm Press and the advisory board of the Correlates of War Project.
-He is the President Elect of the Peace Science Society.
+He is the immediate past president of the Peace Science Society.

 Office: Hesburgh Center 332